uwcartlab/webmapping/Chapter07/readme.md

 Collaborative coding, like other collective projects, relies on effective group communication.
 Some of this communication should occur outside of GitHub, either offline in person or online via email or (preferably) work messaging platforms like [Slack](https://slack.com/features).
 As a first step, determine what communication platform your group will use and when you generally are able to touch base about the group project.

 The next step in collaborative coding is assigning roles to each team member.
-For example, one member may focus on data loading and processing, another on interaction operators, and a third on layout and styling, etc. When first starting with a new collaboration, we also recommend assigning a group "facilitator" who "owns" the main branch of your code and merges major code conflicts (more below) with the others submitting pull requests to the facilitator for review.
+For example, one member may focus on data loading and processing, another on interaction operators, and a third on layout and styling, etc. When first starting with a new collaboration, we also recommend assigning a group "facilitator" who "owns" the main branch of your code and merges major code conflicts (more below).
+All group members should have an equal role, and the person who "owns" the repository should not represent any hierarchy in the group.
 Keep in mind that it is OK if roles change a bit and that you should be helping your other team members as they get stuck.

 Finally, you should assign specific development tasks to each role.
 We recommend using GitHub _**milestones**_ (more on these later) to decompose a group project into its functional scope and important subtasks for completing each function, assigning these milestones to different roles.

 ### II.
 GitHub Documentation with Markdown

-Collaborative coding with GitHub relies as much on functions like forking, merging, and pulling as it does on effective messaging and documentation.
+Collaborative coding with GitHub relies as much on functions like cloning, merging, and pulling as it does on effective messaging and documentation.
 So far, we have emphasized the importance of commit messages that succinctly describe what changes were made so that you can track your own changes.
-Commit messages along with pull requests become even more important when collaboratively coding.
+Meaningful commit messages along with pull requests become even more important when collaboratively coding.

 As your projects grow in scale, you also should add documentation to explain the repos to other collaborators (some of whom may be joining the project in the future) as well as to other interested coders who might draw on your work following the ethos of "libre" free and open source software.
 A _**readme**_ file acts as the metadata of software, datasets, or other repos posted to GitHub.
 Readme files often include information about authors and licensing, code versions and dependencies, as well as documentation and background description about the project.